 Once skinned, you now need to separate the seeds from the pulp.
 Garrett and several others say the seeds are edible, but they are either high or have far stronger teeth than I do; it’s like eating a wood chip.
 Now I’ve dealt with removing seeds for a syrup before, no time worse than with the fig syrup.
 Fortunately prickly pear seeds are about 100 times larger than fig seeds, so this step was no biggie.

-I buzzed them in a blender, then through a food mill with the coarse die — just large enough to block the seeds.
+I buzzed the pulp in a blender, then through a food mill with the coarse die — just large enough to block the seeds.
 You could stop here, but I am something of a fanatic when it comes to clarity; I developed this particular neurosis from making wine.
 So I passed the pulpy juice through a fine-meshed sieve and then through cheesecloth.

 After that, I added an equal volume of sugar and brought it to a simmer to thicken a little.
 Prickly pears are loaded with vitamin C, and this is a vitamin that’s destroyed by heat, so I wanted to limit the heat as much as possible.
 Once the sugar was good and dissolved, I turned off the heat and added some citric acid.